IT-Academy-BCN/nodeInitialDemo/README.md

 npm run dev
 ```

-The client and server are served by same port through express static middleware.
+The client and server are served by the same port
+through express static middleware.
-If process.env.PORT variable is 3000 open browser and go to:
+If process.env.PORT variable is 3000, open browser and go to:

 ````
 http://localhost:3000/